tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-12-10-weak-ties-strong-intros.md

 This is the key to ensuring weak ties can make strong intros - ensuring that they have a memetic image of your work in their mind so that they can correctly connect you to the right kind of leads.

-I use the word *memetic* here to suggest not only that people need to know clearly what kind of work you do but also that your brand, your image and your work needs to be *memorable*.
+I use the word *memetic* here to suggest not only that people need to know clearly what kind of work you do but also that your brand, your image and your work needs to be *memorable* and designed to be re-shared in response to one of these dark leads.

-So how do you provide a strong memetic image of your work to your weak ties?
+So how do you provide a strong mental model of your work to your weak ties?
 There are three key ideas:

 1. You need to provide real examples of the work, not just the output
 2. You need to project the right level of seniority